-Procedure: To achieve consistency in the procedures to laid-off P&S non-organized employees, refer to "The Relationship of Professional and Scientific Members to The University of Iowa" in the Operations Manual, Part III, Chapter 3 and the following guide:
+Procedure: To achieve consistency in the procedures to laid-off P&S non-organized employees, refer to "The Relationship of Professional and Scientific Members to The University of Iowa" in the Policy Manual, Part III, Chapter 3 and the following guide:

 Decisions regarding staffing levels focus on three primary principles:

 - Selections of position elimination are based on the functionality of the positions.
 These decisions should be supportable in the event of a claim of improper intent or treatment.

 - For the University as a whole, staff in protected classes should not be affected disproportionately.

 - Communication with affected and remaining staff is respectful and humane.

 Once the decisions have been made, the supervisor prepares to communicate them to the employee(s) affected and remaining staff through open and caring communication.
 Confidentiality is important throughout the process.
 The employee(s) should not hear rumors of the decision prior to the supervisor communication.

 A Reduction in Force (RIF) request must be initiated in workflow and approved by University HR prior to notifying the employee.
 Layoff notification letters attached to the RIF must be issued within 6 months of the RIF approval date.
 Letters not issued within 6 months will be canceled and a new RIF and justification will need to be submitted.